-We couldn’t resist rhyming but if you’re not feeling very poetic, there are other ways to go.
+We couldn’t resist some fun rhyming on ours, but if you’re not feeling very poetic, there are other ways to go.
 For example, if you’re hiding a clue in the bathroom, the clue to finding it might be: ‘Clue number 3 is hiding in the wettest room in the house’ or for an easier version: ‘Clue number 3 just loves a nice hot bath!’
 You can even give instructions such as ‘do ten star jumps’ or ‘spin around three times’ for an added element of fun!

 If you’re preparing in a rush, simply tear up some strips of paper and write your clues out, then fold them up and tuck them away in your sneaky hiding places.
 We got crafty with ours, making the clues big and bright, just peeping out of their hiding places.

-To add a bit of magic, we typed up a letter from the Easter Bunny for the beginning of the hunt and while we were at it, we typed up our clues, too!
+To add a bit of magic, we typed up a letter from the Easter Bunny for the beginning of the hunt, and while we were at it, we typed up our clues too!
 Once printed, we cut everything out and stuck each clue to the back of our eggs with a glue stick.

-It’s also a good idea to keep a list of where each clue is hidden, preventing any mid-hunt confusion and helping you to give added direction if necessary – warmer, warmer, colder, warmer, red hot!
+It’s also a good idea to keep a list of where each clue is hidden, preventing any mid-hunt confusion and helping you to give added direction if necessary – “warmer, warmer, colder, warmer, red hot!”

 If you’re struggling to think of places to hide your eggs, check out our list of ideas below: